bru-m-91/django_personal_blog_web_app/README.md

     > On linux -> source myenv/bin/activate
      ```

-5. Install the project dependencies using pip:
+5. Navigate to 'src' of the project directory and install the project dependencies using pip:
    ```bash
    pip install -r requirements.txt
    ```

-6. Run the database migrations to set up the database:
+6. Navigate to 'src/personal_blog' of the project directory and run the database migrations to set up the database:
    ```bash
    python manage.py migrate
    ```